QubesOS/qubes-doc/DiskTRIM.md

 redirect_from: /wiki/DiskTRIM/
 ---

 VMs have already TRIM enabled by default, but dom0 doesn't.
-There are some security implications (read for example [​this article](http://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)), but IMO not very serious.
+There are some security implications (read for example [this article](http://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html)), but IMO not very serious.

 To enable TRIM in dom0 you need: